How cleaning Products affect the health of your Pets

 In recent news, house dust may be hazardous to your pet’s health.
 In a study published in Environmental Health and Technology, indoor cats are especially sensitive to organohalogen compounds that are absorbed by household dust.

 The study evaluated the house dust in seventeen Swedish homes, the blood samples from house cats resident in the homes as well as samples from the food sources.
 To establish a baseline, cat food was purchased matching the reported diets of the households in question.

 The problem is that many organohalogens are present in our homes.
 You may not think so but how many items do you have that are sprayed or treated with flame retardant.
 The study investigated at least ten known compounds and found a significant correlation between serum and dust samples.

-You may not think that this is important but I would advise you to reconsider.
-Many of our household chemicals are heavier than air so they sink to the low levels in the house.
+You may not think that this is important, but I would advise you to reconsider.
+Many of our household chemicals are heavier than air, so they sink to the low levels in the house.
 Who besides our furry friends inhabit the low levels, maybe babies?

 Smoking also dangerous for your pets

 My mother lived in a mobile home in the Colorado Rockies.
 And much to my chagrin, she smoked a pack of cigarettes a day.
-She did not believe that cigarette smoke was harmful to her pets but one time while visiting her, I cleaned the furnace filter and found it was absolutely filthy with a dark brown sticky substance.
+She did not believe that cigarette smoke was harmful to her pets.
+One time while visiting her, I cleaned the furnace filter and found it was absolutely filthy with a dark brown sticky substance.
 I proposed that this was nicotine and tar from cigarettes.
 It wasn’t until her cats started developing cancer symptoms that she started questioning her stance.